 Drainage Calculation for Fargo

 Let’s dig into a sample calculation.
 The NOAA provides extensive tables of precipitation frequency estimates.
 For Fargo, the expected five-minute burst likely over a 10-year period is 0.59 inches.
-Inches per hour, then, is 0.59 x 12, or 7.08 inches.
+Inches per hour is 0.59 x 12, or 7.08 inches.

 Ground Saturation and Water Flow

 Our calculation example gives you an idea of the amount of rain collecting on your roof, but that rain is also falling on the ground around your home.
-It further sinks in saturating the soil and setting up underground water flow.
+Then it sinks in, saturating the soil and setting up underground water flow.

 With effective grading, water from your downspouts and direct rainfall will flow away from your foundation.
-But underground water will quite often be flowing in the opposite direction, toward your basement or crawl space.
-That’s a result of the clay bowl effect.
+But underground water will quite often be flowing in the opposite direction, toward your basement or crawl space as a result of the clay bowl effect.

 During construction, the soil is removed to build the foundation and then backfilled.
-This soil’s drainage factor is different from the surrounding soil.
+This soil’s drainage factor is different from the surrounding soil since it is not packed tightly.
 This results in water flowing toward the foundation, seeking out cracks and causing flooding.

 Water Damage and Repair Costs